fabioformosa/quartz-manager/README.md

 compile group: 'it.fabioformosa.quartz-manager', name: 'quartz-manager-starter-ui', version: '3.0.1'

 ```
-Import  `quartz-manager-starter-ui` as well, if you want use the Quartz Manager API by the angular frontend.
+Import  `quartz-manager-starter-ui` as well, if you want to use the Quartz Manager API by the angular frontend.

 * **add a `quartz.properties` file in the classpath (`src/main/resources`)**